 Glow plays on Wednesday 6 and Thursday 7 May.
 For tickets, click here.

 To find out more about the Sussex Baby Lab and how babies can take part in Baby Lab research, click here.

 Award-winning theatre company seek volunteers for Brighton Festival performance

-Theatre company Burn The Curtain are on the look-out for ‘nuns’ to take part in stewarding their Brighton Festival 2015 performance The Company of Wolves (7 – 9 May).
+Theatre company Burn The Curtain are URGENTLY NEEDING an additional volunteer ‘nun’ to take part in stewarding their Brighton Festival 2015 performance The Company of Wolves (7 – 9 May).
 The company are seeking volunteers to don a habit and take part in the promenade theatre adventure created for runners and walkers across Stanmer Park.
 We need a Nun steward who can lead running audience members through the show.
 MUST be an experienced/regular runner.

 The performance turns Angela Carter’s macabre imagination into a spine-tingling outdoor experience; the tale unfolds as you progress along a pre-determined route which will be between two and five miles long, depending on which path you take.
 Those taking part can choose to either run or walk the course… with a warning that should you stray from the path for one instant, the wolves will eat you!

 Those interested in getting involved are asked call Joe on 07941 471 917

 Fancy A Spot Of Bird Watching?
 Do The Brighton Festival Big Bird Trail

 We are twitching with excitement about our Big Bird Trail!
 Take your bird-watching on the move – gather stickers from local businesses and venues, for a chance to win some amazing prizes.